 - Esophageal stricture.
 A narrowed esophagus (stricture) can trap large pieces of food.
 Tumors or scar tissue, often caused by gastroesophageal reflux disease (GERD), can cause narrowing.

 - Esophageal tumors.
 Difficulty swallowing tends to get progressively worse when esophageal tumors are present due to narrowing of the esophagus.

 - Foreign bodies.
-Sometimes food or another object can partially block your throat or esophagus.
+Sometimes food or another object can partially block the throat or esophagus.
 Older adults with dentures and people who have difficulty chewing their food may be more likely to have a piece of food become lodged in the throat or esophagus.

 - Esophageal ring.
-A thin area of narrowing in the lower esophagus can intermittently cause difficulty swallowing solid foods.
+A thin area of narrowing in the lower esophagus can cause difficulty swallowing solid foods off and on.

 - GERD.
-Damage to esophageal tissues from stomach acid backing up into your esophagus can lead to spasm or scarring and narrowing of your lower esophagus.
+Damage to esophageal tissues from stomach acid backing up into the esophagus can lead to spasm or scarring and narrowing of the lower esophagus.

 - Eosinophilic esophagitis.
-This condition, which may be related to a food allergy, is caused by an overpopulation of cells called eosinophils in the esophagus.
+This condition, which might be related to a food allergy, is caused by too many cells called eosinophils in the esophagus.

 - Scleroderma.
-Development of scar-like tissue, causing stiffening and hardening of tissues, can weaken your lower esophageal sphincter, allowing acid to back up into your esophagus and cause frequent heartburn.
+Development of scar-like tissue, causing stiffening and hardening of tissues, can weaken the lower esophageal sphincter.
+As a result, acid backs up into the esophagus and causes frequent heartburn.